redyyu/jump-to/README.md

 And half body in water is masked by a hidden Clothing `SwimmingBodyMASK`.
 *This clothingItem have masks to cover every thing must in water.*

-On the other hand use a `SwimmingHiddenItem` with `ReplaceInPrimaryHand = none swimming,` to trigger `maskingright` state ON.
+On the other hand use a `SwimmingRightHandHackingItem` with `ReplaceInPrimaryHand = none swimming,` to trigger `maskingright` state ON.
+*This Item must have StaticModel, otherwise will not trigger the state.
+So there is transparent cube in models_X*

+both those two items for hacking is not `DisplayName`, that's how to make it hidden form inventory.

-also clear all other timedActoins durning Swimming, to prevent unwanted animation play.
+Also clear all other timedActoins durning Swimming, to prevent unwanted animation play.